TheForsakenFurby/Surface-Rules-Guide-Minecraft-JE-1.18/Guide.md

 ```
 where `<noise>` is the namespaced ID of a noise file (not a noise settings file!),
 and `<decimal value>` is a positive or negative number (or zero) with a decimal point.

+(The thresholds are inclusive, so if you set them equal to 0.0 and 0.5, for example, your surface rule will take effect at both 0.0 and 0.5.

   <h3>Examples:</h3>